codefellows/seattle-code-301d75/class-11/README.md

 - Understand Authentication - its uses and applications
 - Understand the concept of OAuth
 - Be able to implement authentication using Auth0 in their React application

+## Feedback Review

+- This week was HARD
+  - New concepts were tricky
+  - Trusting the process was key
+- Drawing the WRRC every day was "tedious"
+  - Fair... maybe every other day?
+- Some of the demos were tricky/hard to follow
+  - I didn't get specifics on which ones--please Slack me!

 ## Notes